 Because they date back to the Paleozoic Era over 400 million years ago, I chose to include the horseshoe crab for one of my story characters in the book I completely recently called “Under the Sea Time Forgot”.
 Her name is Breeva and she is a close cousin to another character in the story since both are arthropods with segmented bodies, jointed limbs and an external skeleton called an exoskeleton.

-Through my research, the horseshoe crab became close to my heart too and I found myself feeling very sympathetic to their modern day plight.
-Man is going to blow it, if he doesn’t wise up.
+Through my research, the horseshoe crab has become close to my heart too and I found myself feeling very sympathetic to their modern day plight.
+Man is going to blow it if he doesn’t wise up.
 An animal such as the horseshoe crab having survived millions of years through multiple mass extinctions deserves our respect.
 Because of over harvesting, abuse, habitat disappearance, pollution and their use as bait, the horsehoe crab is close to being on the threatened list.
 That would be a crime!

 Help to Humans:

 The horseshoe crab blood contains copper which gives it the blue color, but more important, their blood contains an ingredient used to test pharmaceutics for impurities.
 The industry claims this does not harm the animal, but some sources debate that.

 Horseshoe crabs are simple primitive creatures which haven’t changed much in over 400 million years.